Olivia de Havilland, Oscar-winning actress, dies at 104

 In 2008, de Havilland received a National Medal of Arts and was awarded France’s Legion of Honor two years later.

-She was also famous, not always for the better, as the sister of Fontaine, with whom she had a troubled relationship.
+She was also famous as the sister of Fontaine, with whom she had a troubled relationship.
 In a 2016 interview, de Havilland referred to her late sister as a “dragon lady” and said her memories of Fontaine, who died in 2013, were “multi-faceted, varying from endearing to alienating.”

 “On my part, it was always loving, but sometimes estranged and, in the later years, severed,” she said.
 “Dragon Lady, as I eventually decided to call her, was a brilliant, multi-talented person, but with an astigmatism in her perception of people and events, which often caused her to react in an unfair and even injurious way.”